Skip to main content

 A short, easy run after a long flight is one of the best ways to fight jet lag.
 Outdoor light exposure during the run helps reset your circadian rhythm, the internal clock that controls sleep and hormones.
 Keep the pace easy, hydrate thoroughly, and avoid hard intervals for the first 48 hours after landing.

-Many Philly running clubs negotiate group rates for major races, especially Philadelphia Distance Run and the Broad Street Run.
+Many Philly running clubs negotiate group rates for major races, particularly Philadelphia Distance Run and the Broad Street Run.
 Some clubs cover the entry fee for new members or first-time marathoners as a recruiting move.
 Ask the run leader, since this changes year to year.

 Related Intelligence